Spencerian script

-Spencerian script is a handwriting script style based on Copperplate script that was used in the United States from approximately 1850 to 1925, and was considered the American de facto standard writing style for business correspondence prior to the widespread adoption of the typewriter.
+Spencerian script is a handwriting script that was used in the United States from approximately 1850 to 1925, and was considered the de facto standard writing style for business correspondence in the United States prior to the widespread adoption of the typewriter.
 Spencerian script, a form of cursive handwriting, was also widely integrated into the school system as an instructional method until the "simpler" Palmer Method replaced it.
 President James A. Garfield called the Spencerian script "the pride of our country and the model of our schools."

 History

 Platt Rogers Spencer, whose name the style bears, used various existing scripts and nature as inspiration to develop a unique oval-based penmanship style that could be written very quickly and legibly to aid in matters of business correspondence as well as elegant personal letter-writing.
 Spencer, inspired by the forms that he saw of smooth pebbles in a stream, aimed to create a graceful script to resemble those shapes.
 While likely originally writing and developing the script with a quill pen, Spencerian script's evolution is tied to the availability and development of higher-quality steel pens.

-Spencerian script was developed in 1840 and began soon after to be taught in the school Spencer established specifically for that purpose, in doing so replacing a form of Copperplate script, English roundhand, which was the most prominent script being taught in America.
+Spencerian script was developed in 1840 and began soon after to be taught in the school Spencer established specifically for that purpose, in doing so replacing a form of copperplate script, English roundhand, which was the most prominent script being taught in America.
 He quickly turned out graduates who left his school to start replicas of it abroad, and Spencerian script thus began to reach the common schools.
 Spencerian script even became the official hand of government clerks.
 Spencer never saw the great success that his penmanship style enjoyed because he died in 1864, but his sons took upon themselves the mission of bringing their late father's dream to fruition.

 This they did by distributing Spencer's previously unpublished book, Spencerian Key to Practical Penmanship, in 1866.
 Spencerian script became the standard across the United States and remained so until the 1920s when the spreading popularity of the typewriter rendered its use as a prime method of business communication obsolete.

 Despite its prominence in America and its school curriculum, the Spencerian Method for script fell largely due to society's need for a faster, "simpler" script to allow telegraphers to translate Morse code directly into writing.
 This 'modern need' led to the Palmer Method's rise as he simplified the Spencerian style to create an even 'speedier' method.
 The development of people's artistic ability/penmanship along with higher quality, more refined tools and materials would lead to the creation of Ornamental Script, a Spencerian script variant.
 It was gradually replaced in primary schools with the Palmer Method, a simplified version.